It All Started with a Note

 Jack shrugged.
 "I'm not sure.
 I guess I just assumed that Scorpia did something to you.
 Like killed you, maybe.
 It was just a shock when you were standing there.
 I hope I didn't offend you by my reaction, though."

-Yassen grinned again, shaking his head.
+Yassen shook his head.
 "You could never offend me, Jack.
 You're too nice.
-Now Scorpia, on the other hand..."
+Scorpia, on the other hand..."
 He paused.
 "I'm not sure why they didn't kill me.
 I turned traitor, you know.
 That's the main reason they wanted Alex.
 Somehow they knew he knew where I was.
 I will have to find out exactly how he knew, since everyone else thought I was dead, but I guess it really doesn't matter right now."
 He smiled.

 Jack noticed that when the one-time assassin smiled, he didn't look quite so...assassin-like.
 He looked more like a regular young man.
-Jack stopped herself before the thought progressed any further.
+Jack stopped herself right then and there, before the thought progressed any further.
 Shaking her head, she smiled brightly.
 "I'm glad they didn't.
 Kill you, I mean."

 Yassen raised an eyebrow.
 "Really?
 Why?"